jmaggio14/imagepypelines/docs/source/index.rst

 Doing It Yourself!
 ******************

-At the end of the day, we want our users to be able to generate *their own* content that works in an interconnected way with other blocks, pipelines, and custom workflows that aren't part of vanilla ImagePypelines_.
+At the end of the day, we want our users to be able to generate *their own* content that works in an interconnected way with other blocks, pipelines, and custom workflows that aren't part of vanilla ImagePypelines.
 So how do you get started?
-Well, to begin, think of these best practices as ImagePypelines_' PYP to Python_'s PEP ;)
+Well, to begin, think of these best practices as ImagePypelines' PYP to Python_'s PEP ;)

 Designing Processing Blocks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^